JaguarIdentification/Jaguar_ID_classification/README.md

 # Jaguar Identification Project

-The Jaguar Identification Project is dedicated to the long-term study and conservation of jaguars in Brazil’s Pantanal.
+The Jaguar Identification Project is a citizen-science initiative dedicated to the long-term study and conservation of jaguars in Brazil’s Pantanal.

 You can learn more about it on https://www.jaguaridproject.com/

 ## Re-identification Models